QuantumBFS/YaoCompiler.jl/docs/src/index.md

 ## Features
 ### Writing Hybrid Programs

-One of the major goal of YaoLang is to represent hybrid programs, which means programs mixed with classical functions and quantum routines.
+One of the major goal of YaoCompiler is to represent hybrid programs, which means programs mixed with classical functions and quantum routines.
 This is something happens very frequently in practical quantum computation and all the actual program controls quantum devices can be seen as such a hybrid program.

-In YaoLang, you can use ANY classical Julia program semantics, such as control flows, function calls, and even other Julia packages.
+In YaoCompiler, you can use ANY classical Julia program semantics, such as control flows, function calls, and even other Julia packages.
 It is fully compatible with native Julia code.
 The compiler will only check if the program is compatible with your target machine or not.
 Here is a QFT example written using classical control flow: